bootchk/sleepSyncAgent/README.md

 Architecture:
 =

 Implements a SleepSyncAgent.
 SleepSyncAgent handles radio for app.
 The app manages power, sync, and work.
-Most work is done on receiving a work message from the SyncAgent.
+Most 'useful' work is done on receiving a work message from the SyncAgent (many messages are exchanged to achieve sync, but it is not 'useful' work unless sync is all you want.)

 SleepSyncAgent is a wedge into the app.
 Built as a library cross-compiled to the target.
 Linked into the app.
 The app project provides platform libs that SleepSyncAgent requires.